 - ‘Stay well’ – Tips and advice on mental health and wellbeing, eating well and keeping active

-The guide also builds on the Pension Top Up campaign, relaunched earlier this year, which encourages older residents to check they are getting all of the financial support to which they are entitled.
+The guide also builds on the Pension Top Up campaign (internal webpage), which encourages older residents to check they are getting all of the financial support to which they are entitled.

 In Greater Manchester, £70 million goes unclaimed each year in Pension Credit alone, while many older residents are also missing out on Attendance Allowance, Housing Benefit, Council Tax Benefit and other entitlements – all of which could make a big difference to their weekly income and provide extra support for the rising living and energy costs.